mumiak-mitch/Task_Management_App/README.md

 1. **Frontend:**
    - Navigate to the `frontend` directory in your terminal.
    - Run `npm install` to install dependencies.
-   - After installation, run `npm start` to start the frontend server.
+   - After installation, run `npm run dev` to start the frontend server.
    - Open your browser and navigate to [http://localhost:5173/](http://localhost:5173/) to access the frontend.

 2. **Backend:**